gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    path between SCTP endpoints.
-Each DTLS handshake message fragment is sent as a SCTP user message on the same stream where each message is configured for reliable and in-order delivery with the Protection Engine PPID.
+Each DTLS handshake message fragment is sent as a SCTP user message on the same stream where each message is configured for reliable and in-order delivery with the DTLS-SCTP PPID.
 The DTLS instance SHOULD NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
 Note: If the DTLS implementation support configuring a MTU larger than the actual IP MTU it could be used as SCTP provides